marketdesignresearch/CA-BNE/README.md

 	}
 	strategies.set(1, strategies.get(0));

 The code can be found [here](src/ch/uzh/ifi/ce/cabne/examples/LLGFirstPrice.java) and the script to visualize results is [here](scripts/llg_fp_anim_BNE.py).
-The resulting BNE should look like this:
+The resulting BNE should look something like this:

 ![LLG First Price BNE](misc/plots/LLGFirstPrice.png)